gthar/frontpage/README.md

 been overkill, but I still wanted something easier to maintain than directly writing HTML by hand.
 So a templating system like Jinja2 is a nice compromise.

+## Icons

+I'm using the [feather icons](https://feathericons.com/) for the website navigation bar.
+The repo with the icons is cloned as sub-module and the needed SVGs are embedded into the HTML when the website is built.

 ## Build dependencies

 There's a zero chance than anyone other than me would want to build this, and